csalvador58/uw-jscript330b-final-project/README.md

 (Route) Create New User -->> User: Response - Success/Fail
 end

-%% Admin views a User record by userId rect rgb(0, 128, 255)
+%% Admin views a User record by userId or a limited query results from text search rect rgb(0, 128, 255)
-(Middleware) Validate User ->> (Route) Read Only Data: (Admin) - View a User by userId (Route) Read Only Data ->> MongoDB_User: Verify Admin role and retrieve a matching User document MongoDB_User -->> (Route) Read Only Data: Confirms with data + Success/Fail (Route) Read Only Data -->> User: Response - Data + Success/Fail end
+(Middleware) Validate User ->> (Route) Read Only Data: (Admin) - View a User by userId or a text search (Route) Read Only Data ->> MongoDB_User: Verify Admin role and retrieve a matching User document or a limited query results from text search
+MongoDB_User -->> (Route) Read Only Data: Confirms with data + Success/Fail
+(Route) Read Only Data -->> User: Response - Data + Success/Fail
+end